MGYW Overview & Accomplishments

 "Empowerment through Education"

-Families of most selected girls make $2 to $3 per day and they reside in urban slums as well as remote rural areas with literacy rates as low as 30% to 40%.
+Families of most selected girls make $2 to $5 per day and they reside in urban as well as remote rural areas with literacy rates as low as 30%.
 Usually candidates are accepted at primary school level and provided support in tuition, uniform, and books - until they reach their full potential.

 All MGYW Board members are volunteers and some regularly travel to Pakistan at their own expense to monitor the program.

-Recognition Certificates were granted twice to MGYW by Consul Generals of Pakistan for “ its exemplary work in the field of female education and social uplifting in Pakistan”.
+Recognition Certificates were awarded to MGYW by Congressman Ed Royce (CA-39th District-Retired) and Mayor Pro Tem Sajjad Ali Taj , City of Artesia, California, and several Consul Generals of Pakistan for “ its exemplary work in the field of female education and social uplifting in Pakistan”.

 For more information, please visit MGYW on Facebook: